cemkoc/dotfiles-1/README.md

 # Dotfiles

 Colourful & robust OS X configuration files and utilities for web development.
-Forked from [Paul Miller's dotfiles](https://dotfiles.github.io/).
+Forked from [Paul Miller's dotfiles](https://dotfiles.github.io/) and modified for ease of use.
 Quickly bootstrap your system with the goods you need to succeed.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.